mgsloan/mgsloan-site/posts/inspecting-haskell-instance-resolution.md

 more familiar with Template Haskell, and the perverse cleverness of the approach has some appeal.

-With a set of extensions enabled, running the following code:
+With a set of extensions enabled, the following code can be run,

 ```haskell
 import ExplainInstance